SacredData/hyper-music/pages/index.md

 # **SONIC MULTIPLICITIES**

-## Empowering Soloists with Software
-**Sonic Multiplicities** is an effort by composer & audio engineer Andrew Grathwohl, to construct a unified, broadened musical consciousness out of today's technologies of war, aiming to propel elite instrumentalists' capabilities towards the outer-most reaches of musical aptitude.
+An effort by composer & audio engineer Andrew Grathwohl to construct a unified, broadened musical consciousness out of today's technologies of war, aiming to propel elite instrumentalists' capabilities towards the outer-most reaches of musical aptitude.

 What results from this ambitious musical endeavor is among the world's longest-running datasets comprised of advanced, complex, and challenging extended techniques, free improvisation strategem, and instrumental varieties.

+# Sound is our study.
+Data is our religion

-### The Anti-Computer Music
+## The Anti-Computer Music
-**SM** practictioners reject today's "state of the art," in computer music, because the people responsible for serving this burgeoning community have done little to promote the computer as a musical instrument.
-Instead, they've developed expensive, buggy computer games and called them "Digital Audio Workstations."

-We fight back against these decades of precedent by engaging with free and open source software, with the explicit goal of turning the personal computer into an actual musical instrument.
-Our "stack" includes `SuperCollider`, `jack2`, `ffmpeg`, and `sox` - all running on a specially-designed low-latency Linux operating system, specifically optimized for the **SM** software.
-Using these tools, we achieve 4ms round-trip latencies, a measurement few professional audio platforms can claim.
+Fuck all the synchronized bleepity-bloops, messes of wires, and nonsense proprietary "DAW" software.
+Our approach to computer music invokes a little-known dark art within the sonic realm.
+We find the diamonds in your sound and make it the rough.
+With your sound, we drench the soundstage with the deepest, most passionate memories your instrument.
+Because software is not an instrument, and your goofy computer toys are not "hardware."

+Music begins and ends with acoustic output from a human being.
+We provide a real-time musical AI that can talk back to that most infinite of mankind's oldest language.

 <!--
 ### Honesty